 - Finely chop the prunes, then pour all the dried fruit and brewed Earl Grey tea into a medium-sized bowl.
 Mix until the fruit is coated in tea, then cover and set aside to soak while you make the bread dough.
 Stir it occasionally.

 - Stir together the milk, butter, and lard in a small saucepan over medium heat until the fats are fully melted.
-Pour the mixture into a small jug with a spout.
+Make sure it doesn't get hotter than 115 F, or it may kill the yeast.

 - Put the bowl in the mixer and fit it with the paddle attachment.
 Turn the mixer on low speed and gradually add the flour until a smooth, somewhat sticky dough forms.
 You may not need all the flour, or you could need a little extra, depending upon the brand of flour you're using.